miller-design/HallX/README.md

 # nuneaton-lax

-this repo is for nuneaton lacrosse's 11ty site
+this repo is for HallX 11ty site

 > Created by Jack Miller